 Airplane light-sport aircraft safety is a very interesting topic.
 Lets first look at new aircraft safety and then at the pilot safety.

 Modern Airplane Light-Sport Aircraft (LSA)

 Most modern airplane LSA are built to strict airworthiness standards.
 If maintained and pre-flighted properly as every pilot is trained, there is very little chance of a mechanical malfunction.
 In fact, very few accidents occur because of mechanical failure.
 It must be noted that some home builts, experimentals and/or the old ultralights are not as airworthy and should be looked at by qualified personnel before flying.

 Most airplane LSA are safer than regular airplanes because there is a ballistic parachute system installed.
 This greatly increases the safety above and beyond regular airplanes.
 If there is a serious mechanical failure or weather-related situation, or the pilot simply becomes incapacitated, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.

 Other reasons sport pilots flying LSA are safer than regular airplanes are because most are flying for fun rather than under pressure to “get somewhere”.
-Sport pilots simply say “I am not going to fly today because of …(some good reason)…”.
+Sport pilots simply say, “I am not going to fly today because of …(some good reason)…”.
 This is a safety attitude which is acceptable and admired by pilots and passengers.
 This is a new safety age for flying.

 What is safe?